 - Spoon batter into greased cake pans, or cupcake pan.

 - Bake for 20-25 minutes (for the small layer cake pans) You will want to bake longer for larger pans.
-Use the toothpick method described in the post to know when your cakes are done.)
+Use the toothpick method described below to know when your cakes are done.)

 - Remove the cake layers from the oven and allow to cool on a cooling rack.
 If you are making a layer cake, inspect each layer for bumps (if one area of the cake rose more)